-Salaries and Wages - Employees - (601/701) - Palm Valley recorded \$19,118 each for water and wastewater.
+Salaries and Wages - Employees - (601/701) - Palm Valley recorded salaries and wages expense of \$19,118 each for water and wastewater.
 The Utility provided a list of duties for the maintenance employee.
 The duties included meter reading.
 The Utility has a contract meter reader.
 Staff categorized the duties and responsibilities of the maintenance employee into eight categories.
 Since the meter reading duty is duplicative, staff believes the maintenance employee salary should be reduced by one-eighth.
-This results in a decrease of \$1,441 to both water and wastewater.
-Staff recommends salaries and wages - employees of \$17,677 for both water and wastewater.
+This results in a decrease of \$1,441 to both water and wastewater salary expense.
+Staff recommends salaries and wages - employees expense of \$17,677 for both water and wastewater.